Numerous factors come together to kill your productivity.

 The beauty of the matrix is that it applies to any role in any business.
 For busy executives, it can be an invaluable tool for remaining focused on what matters most.

-Do you spend hours searching your email inbox, trash, and sent folders for messages you did not save that contains information you now need?
-Motivational speaker Ramit Sethi of I Will Teach You to Be Rich created the Iceberg productivity system for just this kind of situation.
-It is practical and straightforward.
-You set up email folders for categorizing and storing information you find valuable but do not plan to use immediately.
-Examples Sethi provides include:
+Do you spend hours scouring your email inbox, trash, and sent items for unsaved messages containing information you now need?
+Motivational speaker Ramit Sethi, author of I Will Teach You to Be Rich, developed the Iceberg productivity system specifically for this situation.
+It’s simple and practical.
+You create email folders to categorize and store valuable information that you don't intend to use right away.
+Examples Sethi mentions include:

-The goal is to take a few seconds today to save something that may otherwise take you hours to find when you need it.
-If the item did not come in the form of an email, you can paste a link in a blank email, send it to yourself, and store it accordingly.
-Your inbox becomes the tip of the iceberg, where you see one-third of your information repository.
-The rest is hidden from view but there when you need it.
+Take a few seconds today to save something now, which might otherwise take hours to find later.
+If you didn't receive the item via email, paste the link into a blank email, send it to yourself, and save it.
+Your inbox represents just the tip of the iceberg of your information, showing only about a third of your stored data.
+The rest remains hidden but accessible when needed.

 Similar systems: To-do lists.